Meeting Culture Analyzed: Why Organizations Are Drowning in Meetings and How to Reclaim Productive Time

 Preparation and recovery: Effective meeting participation requires preparation (reviewing materials, formulating thoughts) before the meeting and processing (reviewing notes, acting on decisions) after.
 These preparation and recovery costs can equal or exceed the meeting's duration.

 Meeting fatigue: Sequential meetings produce cumulative fatigue.
-By the fourth or fifth meeting of the day, participants' attention, engagement, and decision-making quality have significantly declined.
+By the fourth or fifth meeting of the day, participants' attention, engagement, and decision fatigue have significantly compounded.
 Microsoft Research found that brain activity associated with stress increased steadily across consecutive meetings without breaks.

 Opportunity Cost